Can a Doula Help with My Induction?

 What’s going to happen exactly and how long will it take?
 You have so many questions and feelings swirling around in your mind.
 But you have a doula, so not to worry.

-DOULAS HELP YOU UNDERSTAND THE INDUCTION PROCESS
+DOULAS HELP YOU UNDERSTAND THE INDUCTION PROCESS ALONG THE WAY

 When you have a doula, you have a support person who knows their way around an induction.
 Even before you leave for the hospital, you can have a conversation with them in which they will help you shift gears emotionally and move forward in this new, sometimes unexpected, direction.